GLOBAL MARKETS-World stocks slip, await CPI, U.S. midterms outcome

 By Herbert Lash

-NEW YORK, Nov 9 (Reuters) - World stocks slid below recent seven-week highs and the dollar rose on Wednesday as investors awaited both the results of the U.S. mid-term elections and key data on consumer prices that could impact the Federal Reserve's policy on interest rates.
+NEW YORK, Nov 9 (Reuters) - U.S. stocks fell sharply and the dollar rose on Wednesday as investors awaited both the results of the U.S. midterm elections and key data on consumer prices that could impact the Federal Reserve's policy on interest rates.

-Bitcoin BTC=BTSP, the biggest cryptocurrency by market value, fell 9.81% to $16,730.00 amid concerns about the stability of the sector after a "liquidity crunch" led major exchange FTX into a potential deal with rival Binance.
+A deal for major cryptocurrency exchange FTX collapsed late in the session as bigger rival Binance said it was pulling out, news that heightened concerns about the sector's stability.

-The Wall Street Journal reported that Binance would likely walk away from the deal, citing a source familiar with the situation.
+Stocks in Europe and on Wall Street fell as the outcome of the midterm elections remained unclear as a better-than-expected showing by Democrats muddied the outlook for fiscal spending and regulation.

-Stocks in Europe and on Wall Street fell.
-Neither Democrats or Republicans were likely to gain control of both chambers of Congress, which muddied the outlook for fiscal spending and regulation.
+"After a few days of positive market performance, the fact that there's some uncertainty about the midterm election outcome is resulting in declines today," said Michael Arone, chief investment strategist at State Street Global Advisors in Boston.

 "The market is going to get what it wants: it's going to get divided government.
 It means gridlock is the agenda item for the next two years," said Anthony Saglimbene, chief market strategist at Ameriprise Financial in Troy, Michigan.